lolbat/What-is-wrong-blog/content/posts/Two apps - one action.md

 The script splits the text sent by spaces which eliminates any possibility that we get a space used to create an invalid file path.
 It then create a file path using the letter, the .png extension and the directory path to the letter png files.
 This is all appended into a string with comma delimiters.

-All of this data is passed to the Split Args object which will split the string into individual arguments and also remove any blank items.
+The data is passed to the Split Args object which will split the string into individual arguments and also remove any blank items.

 ![Split Args](/images/AnagramSplitArgs.jpg)

-Finally all of the file paths are sent to a final Run Script object that has an AppleScript function.
+Finally the file paths are passed to a final Run Script object that has an AppleScript function.
 This function is written in AppleScript because I find it easier to process system events with AppleScript.
 You could write the same code in JavaScript if you wanted.

 ![Anagram AppleScript code](/images/AnagramASCode.jpg)

 The code stores the arguments and then iterates over each one using the path to create a [POSIX file](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ReferenceFilesandFolders.html).
 This file reference allows AppleScript to coerce the path into an alias or file reference suitable to the OS if necessary.

-Once all of those paths are coerced the FreeForm application is activated and then the `theFileList` array is iterated and each POSIX file reference is sent to the clipboard and then we execute a system event command to press Cmd V to generate a paste call that is targeted at FreeForm which is the active application.
+Once those paths are coerced the FreeForm application is activated and then the `theFileList` array is iterated and each POSIX file reference is sent to the clipboard and then we execute a system event command to press Cmd V to generate a paste call that is targeted at FreeForm which is the active application.

 ## All done